RemoteReq/Backend/README.md

       - `-t` to an appropiate tag name
       - `--name` to an appropriate image name
       - `-d` to the corresponding image name
+      - all names must be the same and lower cased
-      - `p xxxx:3030` to an unoccupied port
+      - `p xxxx:3030` to an unoccupied port, where  xxxx is the port number mapped to the docker daemon

 # Gotchas: